 A US study published in the Journal of Sex and Marital Therapy found that ‘those who were most emotionally and physically satisfied the first time found their sex lives the most fulfilling.’
 Researcher Matthew Shaffer believes our sexual debut ‘may create a general pattern of behaviour that guides sexual experiences.’

-Research shows women’s sexual desire tends to be lower than their male counterparts if they didn’t orgasm or have an enjoyable first sexual experience.
-Unfortunately for women, we are ‘half as likely to report being satisfied at first intercourse’ and around ‘eight times less likely’ to orgasm compared to men.
+Research shows women’s sexual desire tends to be lower than their male counterparts if they didn’t reach climax or have an enjoyable first sexual experience.
+Unfortunately for women, we are ‘half as likely to report being satisfied at first intercourse’ and around ‘eight times less likely’ to climax compared to men.

 All this connects to the notion that men are more sexual.